Search found 128 matches

 I'd be surprised if it came to military directly against Maduro.
 Unfortunately, the general Venezuelan doesn't have many options to rise up - hopefully that will change somehow and that country might be restored to something like its former successful self.
 In the meantime, I'm plenty content with t...

-by Tired
+by Student

 Sat Nov 01, 2025 9:15 pm